-CONDENSED CONSOLIDATED INTERIM FINANCIAL INFORMATION
+CONDENSED CONSOLIDATED FINANCIAL INFORMATION

-The following sections discuss the significant changes in the MTA Group's financial position as of September 30, 2024 and December 31, 2023 and for the nine-month periods ended September 30, 2024 and 2023.
+The following sections discuss the significant changes in the MTA Group's financial position as of and for the years ended December 31, 2024 and 2023.
 An analysis of major economic factors and industry trends that have contributed to these changes is provided.
-It should be noted that for purposes of the MD&A, the information contained within the summaries of the consolidated interim financial statements and the various exhibits presented were derived from the MTA Group's consolidated interim financial statements.
+It should be noted that for purposes of the MD&A, the information contained within the summaries of the consolidated financial statements and the various exhibits presented were derived from the MTA Group's consolidated financial statements.